HarcourtsAcademy/grav-ha-user/pages/02.courses/04.auction/03.auction-essentials/auction-essentials.md

 ---

 Looking to learn from the very best Auctioneers?
-Obtain the blueprint for success by attending this comprehensive two-day programme where you will learn about:
+Obtain the blueprint for success by attending this comprehensive two-day program where you will learn about:

 -	How to establish a strong working relationship and communicate effectively with sellers
 -	Scripts to assist you with handling common seller concerns about auction